Issue(s): Giant-Size Chillers #1, Tomb of Dracula #23, Tomb of Dracula #24, Tomb of Dracula #25

 Giant-Size Chillers #1 introduces Lilith, Dracula's daughter.
 Her spirit possesses (and totally transforms) the body of any woman who truly hates and wants to kill her father.

 This despite the fact that Lilith seems to have come to grips with her father's abandonment of her.
 Lilith doesn't really figure much into the plot here, even in the issue she is introduced in.
+We are given an origin.
+She was born of Dracula's first wife (later named Zofia).
+Their marriage was due to a political arrangement, and Dracula was abusive to her.

-She's more concerned with hunting down Quincy Harker, who killed her 30 years ago.
+But she's more concerned with hunting down Quincy Harker, who killed her 30 years ago.

 The main story has Dracula forcing a thrall of his, a Lord Henry in the British government, ensuring that his return to London will be facilitated.